chauvinSimon/lingue/README.md

 - The other nouns in **[:2nd_place_medal: SECOND RANK](#2nd_place_medal-second-rank)**.
 - Some adjectives/verbs/expressions in **[:3rd_place_medal: THIRD RANK](#3rd_place_medal-third-rank)**.
 - In each table, the rows are sorted alphabetically according to the French entry.

-:construction: WORK IN PROGRESS: still need to make a final review, especially for Spanish and German :warning:

 ---